aboutcoders/job-bundle/Resources/docs/installation.md

 Please follow the installation instructions of the  [BernardBundle](https://github.com/bernardphp/BernardBundle).

-__Note:__ If you want using Symfony 3 you have to install the [BernardBundle](https://github.com/bernardphp/BernardBundle) from the master branch, otherwise you can use the latest stable version of the bundle.
+__Note:__ If you want to use Symfony 3 you have to install the [BernardBundle](https://github.com/bernardphp/BernardBundle) from the master branch, otherwise you can use the latest stable version of the bundle.

 ### Install SonataNotificationBundle